Surgical Technology Clinical Rotation (Arizona)

 Certification may also be obtained from the National Center for Competency Testing.
 To qualify to take the exam, candidates follow one of three paths:

 - Complete an accredited training program

 - Undergo a two-year, on-the-job training program

 - Acquire seven years of experience working in the field

 After passing the exam, you may use the designation National Certified Technician O.R.
 This certification may be renewed every five years through either continuing education or re-examination.
 Most employers prefer to hire certified technologists.

-For the majority of the rotation, your learning schedule will include eight-hour days, two to five days per week.
+For the majority of the rotation, your learning schedule includes eight-hour days, two to five days a week.

-Each year, Mayo School of Health Sciences accepts two to three students from GateWay for their Surgical Technology rotations at Mayo Clinic Hospital.
-This ensures you will receive close one-on-one instruction and a comprehensive educational experience.
+Each semester, Mayo School of Health Sciences accepts one to three students from GateWay for the Surgical Technology Clinical Rotation at Mayo Clinic Hospital in Phoenix.
+This ensures you receive close one-on-one instruction and a comprehensive educational experience.